 Oakland Law (for qualifying units)

 In Oakland we have something called Just Cause, a local law that protects tenants from getting evicted.
 Not all cities have Just Cause and not all units have Just Cause.
-Units that were built before January, 1st 1996 have Just Cause, except if they are:
+Units that are more than 10 years old have Just Cause, except if they are:

 - Hotels, motels and other places used for transient occupancy